 \subsubsection{Extended Termination}

-As an alternative, the episode's termination condition can be extend to the situation in which the energy in the tank depletes.
+As an alternative, the episode's termination condition can be extended to the situation in which the energy in the tank depletes.
 In case a robotic platform is involved, terminating the episode would mean breaking the joints, instead of giving zero torque as done in the original formulation.
 After the termination, the environment is reset and a new episode can start with a restored level of energy in the tank.
 In this formulation, the Markov property is restored without changing the state and the reward.
-In fact the termination of the episode removes the switch behavior (\ref{eq:tanksCheck}), and the agent never meets a state influenced by the free dynamics.
-The reward function has to be non negative, since the length of an episode is not fixed.
+In fact, the termination of the episode removes the switch behavior (\ref{eq:tanksCheck}), and the agent never meets a state influenced by the free dynamics.

+The reward function has to be non-negative, since the length of an episode is not fixed.
 In fact, using a negative reward, the agent might attempt to maximize the cumulative return by learning actions leading to tank depletion.